Moo box: Moatti test

-The toy can be used to perform the Moatti test, conceived by doctor Lucien Moatti.
-It uses four boxes calibrated to reach sixty decibels at two metres.
+The toy can be used to perform the Moatti test to test infants' hearing at different frequencies, conceived by doctor Lucien Moatti.
+It uses four boxes at different frequencies, all calibrated to generate a sound pressure level (loudness) of sixty decibels at two metres.
 The test can be used to screen the hearing of children aged from six to 24 months.

 The tester knocks down the boxes out of sight of the child.
-If the child hears the sound, they will turn their head in the direction of the sound.
-Each box tests different frequencies.
+If the child hears the sound, they will turn their head towards it.